mmistakes/jekyll-theme-basically-basic/README.md

 ```

 Currently `author.picture` is only used in `layout: about`.
 Recommended size is `300 x 300` pixels.

+### Reading Time

+To enable reading time counts add `read_time: true` to a post or page's YAML Front Matter.

 ### Comments (via Disqus)